microsoft/TypeScript-React-Starter/README.md

 # Creating a component

 We're going to write a `Hello` component.
-The component will take the name of whatever we want to greet (which we'll call `name`), and optionally the number of exclamation marks to trail with (`enthusiasmLevel`).
+The component will take the name of whoever we want to greet (which we'll call `name`), and optionally, the number of exclamation marks to trail with (`enthusiasmLevel`).

 When we write something like `<Hello name="Daniel" enthusiasmLevel={3} />`, the component should render to something like `<div>Hello Daniel!!!</div>`.
 If `enthusiasmLevel` isn't specified, the component should default to showing one exclamation mark.